zio/zio-quill/README.md

 // SELECT u.id, u.name FROM User u WHERE (u.id = 1)
 ```

-## Meta DSL
+## Table/Column Customizations

-The meta DSL allows the user to customize how Quill handles the expansion and execution of quotations through implicit meta instances.
+The meta DSL allows the user to customize how Quill handles column/table naming and behavior.

-### Schema meta
+### Changing Table and Column Names

-By default, quill expands `query[Person]` to `querySchema[Person]("Person")`.
-It's possible to customize this behavior using an implicit instance of `SchemaMeta`:
+You can change how Quill queries handle table and column names for a record case class.

 ```scala
 def example = {